rsmp-nordic/rsmp_core/README.md

 * [View the core specification online](http://rsmp-nordic.github.io/rsmp_core)
 * [View the core specification as a PDF](https://github.com/rsmp-nordic/rsmp_core/releases/download/v3.1.4/rsmp-spec-3.1.4.pdf)

-The RSMP specification is also defined by Trafikverket publication TDOK 2019:0325 and TDOK 2019:0326.
-Please see http://trvdokument.trafikverket.se

 ## FAQ
 Please see the <a href="faq.md">faq.md</a> for frequently asked questions.